drewcrawford/drewcrawford.github.io/metal_faq/index.md

 ```

 This is typically caused by some problem understanding shader parameters.
 In particular, `void*` pointers can cause this.

+## n/a

+When debugging a Metal shader, sometimes xcode will say a particular variable holds the value `n/a`.
+Usually the lldb pane has the real value of the variable.

+* FB8959261

 ## IOAF codes